 A budget of around $200 per person per day buys you a great vacation in Costa Rica with superior lodging ($125-$275) in unique settings, comfortable transportation (either chauffeured or rental SUV) and enough tours and activities to discover the best of Costa Rica and get back to the lodge happily exhausted each night.

 $1,200 to $1,600 per person for 7 days plus airfare and incidentals.
 Getting a reasonably good deal on airfare (less than $750 per person) will push to the grand total to $1,900 to $2,500 per person double occupancy for a superior class Costa Rica vacation.

 $275-500 a person per day – Deluxe/Luxury

-There are a few things we haven’t included in the dollar amounts above either because they’re unpredictable or avoidable with good planning.
+There are also a few things we haven’t included because they’re unpredictable or optional.

 - Souvenirs and shopping.
 Even t-shirts can run $25 so if you have children, grand kids, nieces and nephews it can add up fast.

 - Alcohol.
 The upper price ranges above include a beer or glass of wine with a meal, but if you’re going to spend an entire afternoon sipping $16 Piña Coladas under a palm tree or order $200 bottles of wine then increase your budget accordingly.

 - Cell phone.
 If you can live without it you can save a lot.
 Otherwise there are international calling plans that range from free to $10 per phone per day.